AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 ---
 title: "How to Start Botting Oldschool Runescape with TRiBot"
+description: "Learn how to setup and get started botting Oldschool Runescape with TRiBot."
-draft: true
+draft: false
 date: "2019-05-21"
 tags: ["TRiBot"]
 aliases: ["/bot-oldschool-runescape-with-tribot/"]
 sharingicons: false
 ---
-Released in 2013 and used by thousands of botters, TRiBot is one of the leading Oldschool Runescape bots.
+TRiBot is one of the leading Oldschool Runescape bots and used by thousands of botters.
+Released in 2013, it's got a history of success and lots of scripts to choose from.

 This guide will explain how to get started botting with TRiBot.
 <!--more-->
 ## Create a TRiBot Account
 Start by registering an account on the <a href="https://tribot.org/forums/register/" target="_blank">TRiBot forums</a>.